How To Count All Cells Except A Certain Value In Excel

 3.1 Case Insensitive Compare.

-1. You can use the excel function COUNTIF to count all cells except a certain value in excel.
+1. You can use the Excel function COUNTIF to count all cells except a certain value in Excel.

-2. You can use the “<>” operator to exclude the certain text value.
+2. You can use the “<>” operator to exclude certain text values.

 3. You can see section 2.1.1 for the example.